webhintio/webhintio.github.io/architecture/server.md

 1. `master` branch build is triggered in [Travis][travis] (e.g. by code or documentation change).
-1. build passes and executes [`.travis/update-site.sh`][site-update].
+1. build passes and executes `.travis/update-site.sh`.
-   This script will copy the required files for the deployment to the `website` branch.
+   This script will copy the required files for the deployment and push them into a local Git on Azure in the staging environment.
-1. Azure App Service is configured for [continuous deployment][cd] from a GitHub source.
-Once it receives the notification the content is automatically downloaded and published.
+1. The staging environment will be tested with `webhint` to make sure everything is alrigh.
+If so, the code will get into production via `.travis/swap.sh`.

 ## Production configuration